 You never want unpleasant smells in your house, no matter where they come from.
 If the drains in your kitchen, bathrooms, or elsewhere start to send out rotting or sewer-like smells, it’s not something you’ll be able to ignore!

 - Dried-out p-trap: This is the simplest cause of smelly drains.
-The p-trap is the curved section of drainpipe just beneath the drain, and it holds water to create a barrier against sewer gas flowing the wrong direction.
+The p-trap is the curved section of the drainpipe just beneath the drain, and it holds water to create a barrier against sewer gas flowing in the wrong direction.
 If a sink isn’t used often enough, the water in the p-trap will dry up and sewer odors will start escaping.
 To fix this, run water down the drain for a few minutes.

 - Rotting organic build-up: This is a kitchen drain problem.
 If there’s excess organic build-up in the drains—fat, oil, grease, food particles—they’ll eventually start to rot and create terrible smells.
 Schedule professional drain cleaning to solve this.

 - Blocked drain vents: To prevent rising pressure within the drainage system, drains have vent pipes that open onto the roof.
 Should these vents become blocked, sewer gas will be forced back up through the p-traps.
 Only professional plumbers can fix this.

 - Damaged or clogged sewer line: If drains throughout your home are emitting terrible smells, the problem might be down in the sewer line that connects your house to the municipal system.
 Blockage or even a break in the sewer line will lead to a sewage back-up into the house—and the smells are an early warning this is happening.
 This requires the best professional plumbers, and don’t wait to call them!

 Golden Rule has 24-hour emergency service for your plumbing needs in West Des Moines, IA.